Two Pointwise Characterizations of the Peano Derivative: Proof of the combinatorial problem

 \section{Proof of the combinatorial problem}

-The combinatorial Lemma~\ref{P4}, whose complex proof lies at the heart of this paper, relies on a difficult combinatorial elimination algorithm.
-This four-step algorithm will be described in Section 3.2.
-All ideas behind the algorithm are brought up in Section~3.1, where several smaller cases are investigated.
+The combinatorial Lemma~\ref{P4}, whose complex proof lies at the heart of this paper, relies on a four-step combinatorial algorithm on recursive sets, described in Section 2.2.
+All ideas behind the algorithm are brought up earlier in Section~2.1, where several smaller cases are investigated.

 As a simplifying terminology for the proof, we convene, in all displayed equations, to write each ordered set as a row-vector, that is, without braces and commas.
-The hypothesis~(i) means \emph{input} the given sets (vectors) of $\mathcal{S}$ into the algorithm, (ii) is \emph{dilation} of a set by 2, and (iii) is \emph{elimination} of a common element between two sets that share $n$ elements.
+The hypothesis~(i) means \emph{input} the given sets (vectors) of $\mathcal{S}$ into the algorithm, (ii) is the \emph{dilation} of a set by 2, and (iii) is the \emph{elimination} of a common element between two sets that share $n$ elements.
 And two elements $S,T$ of $\mathcal{S}$, with $|S\cap T|=n$, are said to be \emph{set for elimination}.